PUMPKIN LASAGNA RECIPE

 • Servings: 6

-• Difficulty: ⭐⭐☆ (Medium)
+• Difficulty: ⭐⭐ ☆ (Medium)

 • The quantities can be easily doubled or halved

-INGREDIENTS FOR PUMPKIN LASAGNA
+INGREDIENTS PUMPKIN LASAGNA

 For the lasagna: